)

 You can receive auto and home insurance quotes from both ValuePenguin and Compare.com.
 While both are user-friendly, offering step-by-step processes to receive quotes, only Compare.com provides rates from actual insurance companies.

-ValuePenguin acts as a lead-generation tool, providing a list of comparison sites, including Compare.com, instead of real quotes with prices.
+ValuePenguin acts as a lead-generation comparison tool, providing a list of comparison sites, including Compare.com, instead of real quotes with prices.

 Compare.com received a near-perfect rating from Shopper Approved, but ValuePenguin isn’t rated.[2]
 It also doesn’t have a rating with Clearsurance, while Compare has 4 out of 5 stars.[3]
 It also isn’t rated or accredited by the BBB, while Compare.com has an A+ rating and has been accredited since June 2015.[4]